senhorbento/learning_c-/README.md

 # learning_c-

-This is my project to a big calculator
+This is my project to be a complet calculator
+(Este é meu projeto de uma calculadora completa)